Movie review feelings

 Check experiment settings & run the experiment

-Click the Settings tab and check that:
+Click the Settings tab:

 Analyzing the first experiment

 Navigate to the Evaluation view and watch the model train.

 To evaluate the performance of the model, you can look at the Binary accuracy by clicking on its name under the plot.

 Binary accuracy gives the percentage of predictions that are correct.
 It should be about 85-90% by the end of training.

 The precision gives the proportion of positive predictions, i.e., examples classified as Science Fiction, that were actually correct.